huanshankeji/compose-multiplatform-material/README.md

 The components in the `ext` packages don't follow the `androidx.compose` APIs exactly, but rather provide wrappers are more idiomatic and conventional on both kinds of targets, wrapping different APIs which can't be unified following the `androidx.compose` APIs.

+#### Material Icons

+The `com.huanshankeji.compose.material.icons.Icon` class delegates to both kinds of targets, but only a few Material Icons are added as PoC.
+You need to add your concrete icon implementations following the style of the existing ones in `com.huanshankeji.compose.material.icons` to use the icons you need.
+Track the progress of full icon support in #4.

 ### Modifiers

 - size modifiers